nabato/alabaster-themes/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 <!-- Plugin description -->
-Tired of motley themses that use dozens of colors?
+Tired of motley editor themes that have more colors than a chameleon?
 This theme is for you.
 <!-- Plugin description end -->

 ## Installation